 Calvin College is fully accredited by the North Central Association of Colleges and Secondary Schools.
 It is also accredited by the American Chemical Society and by the National Council for Accreditation of Teacher Education.
-It maintains membership in the American Council on Education, the Association of American Colleges, American Association of Colleges for Teacher Education, College Entrance Examination Board, National Education Association, and the American Mathematical Society.
-Calvin College graduates are admitted to the leading graduate and professional schools.
+It is on the American Association of University Women list of institutions qualified for membership in the Association.
+It maintains membership in the American Council on Education, the Association of American Colleges, American Association of Colleges for Teacher Education, College Entrance Examination Board, National Education Association, and the American Mathematical Society, Calvin College graduates are admitted to the leading graduate and professional schools.